Linear sofic representations of amenable algebras: Linear sofic representations

 Moreover, for any nonzero $a\in A_{\le d}$,

 We are therefore left with proving that $\frac{dim\left(U\right)}{dim\left(W\right)}\ge1-\frac{1}{d}$: For any $x\in S^{2d}$,

 Hence,

 \end{proof} \begin{rem} Notice that in the case that $A=K\Gamma$ where $\Gamma$ is an amenable group, we may choose the F{\o}lner set $W$ to be the linear span of a suitably invariant F{\o}lner set of $\Gamma$.
-Then this construction, when restricted to $\Gamma$, can be slightly perturbed to true permutations, and hence will be a sofic approximation.
-As all sofic approximations are conjugate, it follows that the linear extension of any sofic approximation $\ph_{n}:\Gamma\to S_{k_{n}}$ is a linear sofic approximation of $K\Gamma$.
-Theorem \ref{thm:main} will imply that this is, up to small rank perturbation and conjugation, the only way to get a linear sofic approximation of $K\Gamma$. \end{rem}
+Then this construction, when restricted to $\Gamma$, can be slightly perturbed to true permutations, and hence will be a sofic representation.
+As all sofic representations are conjugate, it follows that the linear extension of any sofic representation $\ph_{n}:\Gamma\to S_{k_{n}}$ is a linear sofic representation of $K\Gamma$.
+Theorem \ref{thm:main} will imply that this is, up to small rank perturbation and conjugation, the only way to get a linear sofic representation of $K\Gamma$. \end{rem}

-Unlike the case of sofic groups, all of which have sofic approximations, we do not know whether (non amenable) linear sofic algebras with no zero divisors have a linear sofic approximation.
-The ``amplification trick'' (cf. \cite[Section 5]{AP_LinearSofic}) is not as well-behaved as it is for sofic approximations.
+Unlike the case of sofic groups, all of which have sofic representations, we do not know whether (non amenable) linear sofic algebras with no zero divisors have a linear sofic representation.
+The ``amplification trick'' (cf. \cite[Section 5]{AP_LinearSofic}) is not as well-behaved as it is for sofic representations.